ronanpatrick/linear-regression-used-cars/README.md

 # Used Cars: Simple Linear Regression

-## Project Overview
+## Overview
-This project applies Simple Linear Regression to predict the market price of a used car based on its mileage.
+This activity applies Simple Linear Regression to predict the market price of a used car based on its mileage.
 A core focus of this exercise is practical data wrangling—specifically using regular expressions (regex) to clean string-based numerical data before training the machine learning model.

 ## Dataset
 * **Source File:** `used_cars.csv`